6ce/SEON-sint/README.md

 4. Run the command `pip install requests`
 5. Create an account @ https://seon.io
 6. Fetch the cookie from your browser called "seon-refresh"
-7. Open the file 'config.json', and input the copied cookie inside the empty quotation marks next to "session"
+7. Open the file 'config.json' in your installed directory
+8. Input the copied cookie inside the empty quotation marks next to "session"
-8. You'll now be able to run the usage commands
+9. You'll now be able to run the usage commands

 # Usage
 - Supported search types: phone, email